COSC481W-2020Fall/unit-tests-baylieburkowski/Assignment6.md

-Discuss as a team:
 what functionalities your project has now

     Android App:
+        - Opening the camera
+        - Taking a Picture
-        - Take a Picture
+        - Retaking a Picture
         - Save that picture to the phone's gallery
         - Retrive and display the picture in the app
     Backend: